scrameri/CaptureAl/tutorial/parallel/Step2_Sequence_Assembly.md

 **Arguments**
 ```
 # Required
--s sample file (will look for extracted reads inside ${name}.targets)
+-s          Sample file (will look for extracted reads of samples in ${r}/${sample}.targets)
--r absolute path to extracted read pairs
+-r          Absolute path to extracted read pairs

-# Optional
+# Optional [DEFAULT]
--t number of threads [DEFAULT: 15]: the parallelization is over reference sequences, not over individuals (these are assembled one after the other)
+-t    [15]  Number of parallel threads: the parallelization is over reference sequences,
+            not over individuals (these are assembled one after the other)
 ```

 **Depends on**